a1rahulgupta/productManagemnt/README.md

 You can logout by click on Logout button.

-We have added image of this app.
+I have added some screenshots of this app.

 ## Further help